Preparing for Parenthood (I Am Your Child Video Series)

 Becoming a parent is one of life’s most wonderful – and challenging – experiences.
 If you are planning a pregnancy, there are many things you can do right now to help give your future child the best possible start in life.
 If you’re already pregnant, you can begin making changes today that will help your baby enter the world as healthy as possible.

-Imagine you’re suddenly thrust into a world where you can’t speak, can barely move, and must unravel the meaning behind a maze of sounds and sights in order to survive.
+Imagine being thrust into a world where you cannot speak, can barely move, and must unravel the meaning behind a maze of sounds and sights in order to survive.
 This is the world of the baby.